RULE 27. MOTIONS

 but the court may

 require that additional copies be furnished.
-If filed electronically, one electronic copy of
+One electronic copy of all documents relating

 This rule is taken from Fed.R.App.P.
 27. It contemplates that most procedural matters will be determined by a single justice of the court.